Attending college in D.C. – pros and cons

 Perhaps the most difficult aspect of attending college in D.C. for you could be the cost of living.
-There are many Washington D.C. areas that offer some attractive housing options.
+Many Washington D.C. areas offer some attractive housing options.
 But, very few of those options will be on a budget.
 Students can expect to spend between $1700 and $3000 on housing, which will, of course, vary depending on the square footage and location of the apartment.
 If you are moving to DC anyway, consider using storage Washington DC on this journey.
-Take into account the utilities, food, and public transportation are pricy and add up quickly on a student budget.
-When you add that to the average cost of college fee, which is usually around $30, 000, this can be an extremely prohibitive factor for students.
+Take into account that the utilities, food, and public transportation are pricy and add up quickly to a student’s budget.
+When you add that to the average cost of college fees, which is usually around $30, 000, this can be an extremely prohibitive factor for students.

 2. Traffic and travel could drive you mad while attending college in D.C.

-Like with most major cities, D.C. residents have to plan for major traffic jams when making plans to travel.
+Like most major cities, D.C. residents have to plan for major traffic jams when making plans to travel.
 While public transportation is great for avoiding the worst rush hours, metro and bus lines can become challenges of their own.
-After you find your affordable Washington neighbourhood and become familiar with the general pattern of traffic, you will eventually find it relatively easy, if not even convenient to use.
-In D.C., most university campuses are walkable or accessible via metro or bus.
+After you find your storage units Washington DC and become familiar with the general pattern of traffic, you will eventually find it relatively easy, if not even convenient to use.
+In D.C., most university campuses are walkable or accessible via the metro or bus.
 Coming in from outside the city takes more planning, and students may struggle to coordinate travel and classes if lessons are scheduled near peak traffic times.

 Final thoughts on attending college in D.C. – pros and cons